U.S. History Lesson Plans and Resources

 One more lesson plan from HTI.

 An interdisciplinary lesson plan for grades 9-12.
-For other lesson plans, see Harlem Renaissance and Drop Me Off in Harlem.
+For other lesson plans, see The Harlem Renaissance: The Age of Vogue 1920-1939 and Drop Me Off in Harlem

 Great Depression Lesson Plans and New Deal Lesson Plans

-A 10th-grade lesson plan from the American Memories Fellows Program.
+A 10th-grade lesson plan from the Library of Congress.
 See Immigration/Migration Today and During the Great Depression for an 11th-grade lesson plan from this program.
+See more lesson plans on the Great Depression from the LOC.

 Using Primary Sources in the Classroom: The Great Depression Unit